flexcompute/Flow360/examples/migration_guide/README.md

 # Migration Guide

-This folder contains useful tools for helping you adjust your V1 cases to be V2 compatible.
+This folder contains useful tools to help migrating your old cases to use the latest Flow360 V2 API.

 ## List of tools: